smaurice101/readthedocs/docs/source/docker.rst

     - **Personal Access Token:** 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
     - **Readthedocs Token:** aefa71df39ad764ac2785b3167b77e8c1d7c553a

-    **Note: The above credentials are for demo purposes ONLY and are shared with anyone.**  They NOT meant to be used permanently.
+    **Note: The above credentials are for demo purposes ONLY and are shared with anyone.**  They ARE NOT meant to be used permanently.
 If you like TSS/TML and plan to use it seriously, then personal accounts and credentials must be used.
-Refer to `TSS Pre-requistes <https://tml.readthedocs.io/en/latest/docker.html#tss-pre-requisites>`_
+Refer to `TSS Pre-requistes <https://tml.readthedocs.io/en/latest/docker.html#tss-pre-requisites>`_ on how how set these up.

 Readthedocs Documentation URL
 -------------------------